mjbvz/vscode-fenced-code-block-grammar-injection-example/README.md

 ~~~

-Requires a VSCode build from April 12, 2017+
+Requires VS Code build from 1.14+ for basic functionality, and VS Code 1.17+ for embeddedLanguages support